tigercao1/Xchangerator/AppServer/README.md

-#Xchangerator AppServer
+# Xchangerator AppServer

-## For development:
+## Development:
-Create `.env` file with key value pairs for environment variables needed by the server
+Create `.env` file with key-value pairs for environment variables used by the server

 Sample `.env`
 ```